 The wheel brakes are equipped with an automatic adjuster mechanism that is designed to compensate for brake shoe wear and eliminate the need for manual brake shoe adjustment.
-The brake adjuster is activated by movement of the lever attached to the brake cable.
+Do not manually adjust the brakes by prying back the adjuster arm and turning the star wheel.
+Permanent damage to adjuster will result.